The-Scripters-Guild/ForgeWiki/guides-and-knowledge/scripting-know-how/scripting-tips-and-tricks/updated-title.md

 To ensure these scripts only affect specific units, such as AI Wraiths, you can maintain an object list of valid targets.

 * Use the [On Vehicle Entered](https://wiki.thescriptersguild.com/scripting/nodes/events/on-vehicle-entered) node.
-* Use a Branch with [Get Is AI](https://wiki.thescriptersguild.com/scripting/nodes/ai-advanced/get-is-ai) to verify the occupant.
+* Use a Branch with [Get Is AI](https://wiki.thescriptersguild.com/scripting/nodes/ai-advanced/get-is-ai) or by checking for a specific team (e.g., Team 8) to verify the occupant.
 * If true, use the **Add To Object List** node to add the vehicle to your tracking list.

 ## Optimization and Performance